linkerd/website/linkerd.io/content/2/tasks/using-psp.md

 ```

 Note that the Linkerd proxy only requires the `NET_ADMIN` and `NET_RAW`
-capabilities, and it's run with UID `2102`.
-The `NET_BIND_SERVICE` capability is
+capabilities when running without Linkerd CNI, and it's run with UID `2102`.
-needed by the `web` application because its container binds to port 80.